This guide explains how to make adjustments to the amount on a receipt. It is intended for basic users.

 Adjustments on a receipt record can be used to account for early payments and other discount-given scenarios.
 The Adjustment Code column allows you to drive the discount to the applicable GL account.
 (Note: Your system administrator manages the adjustment codes.)

-As an example, suppose you had an outstanding invoice for $5999.90, with terms of Net 10 2%.
-The customer opts to take advantage of the early payment discount, sending a check for the discounted amount of $5,879.90.
-Your A/R rep would create a new customer payment in aACE that would look like the following screenshot:
+As an example, suppose you had an outstanding invoice for $20,000.00, with terms of Net 10 2%.
+The customer opts to take advantage of the early payment discount, sending a check for the discounted amount of $19,600.00.
+Your A/R rep would create a new customer payment in aACE similar to the following screenshot:

 Payment Info Section

-- Amount — The amount the customer is paying
+- Amount — The reduced amount that the customer is paying

-- Suggested Balance — aACE's calculation of the amount due
+- Suggested Balance — The amount due on the initial invoice

 - Amount — The amount you are receiving towards the invoice's balance

-- Adjustment — The amount you are applying to the invoice's balance as a discount
+- Adjustment — The amount you are discounting from the invoice's balance

 - Total — The total value you are applying to the invoice's balance (amount + adjustment)